Student Opportunities in the Klein College of Media and Communication

 New internship opportunities can be found on the internship database, the Journalism Student Listserv and on the third floor of Annenberg Hall.
 You may also seek approval to perform an internship at a venue of your choice.
 Keep in mind that in order to earn credit for your internship, the work must be with a legitimate communications-related organization and related to the fields covered in your courses.

 All Media Studies and Production majors are required to complete either an internship or a practicum during junior or senior year.
 (A minimum overall GPA 2.75 is required.)
 Hundreds of businesses, institutions and organizations in the Philadelphia metropolitan area and across the nation provide opportunities for our students to work in relevant professional fields while earning course credit.
 Opportunities are available in a variety of media-related outlets, including

 - video production agencies.

-Though not required, internships or communications field experiences are highly recommended for Strategic Communication majors.
+Though not required, internships or communications field experiences are highly recommended for Communication and Social Influence majors.
 In addition to earning academic credit, students will gain industry experience in a wide cross-section of organizations, including

 - community outreach and development firms,